WC Networks Cost Texas Employers According to WCRI

 (ii) is updated at least monthly with current and correct information.

 (e) An informal or voluntary network, or the carrier or the carrier’s authorized agent, as appropriate, shall document the delivery of the notice required under Subsection (d), including the method of delivery, to whom the notice was delivered, and the date of delivery.
-For purposes of Subsection (d), a notice is considered to be delivered on, as applicable: (1) the fifth day after the date the notice is mailed via United States Postal Service; or
+For purposes of Subsection (d), a notice is considered to be delivered on, as applicable:

 (2) the date the notice is faxed or electronically delivered.